JaeungJayJang/catch_a_cat/README.md

 ### Things to implement
-[ ] Control by keyboards ( Originally meant to be for mobile, so the logic is not implemented yet 😅
+ - [ ] Control by keyboards ( Originally meant to be for mobile, so the logic is not implemented yet 😅
+ - [ ] Better component lifecycle